westerbaan/theses/a-changes.md

 * Added the interpretation of lambda terms in 120.

+* Added a short remark on recursion in the quantum lambda calculus in 120II.

 * Attributed Lemma 125IV to Kornell.

 * Added an exercise on preimages and tensors in 125VIIa,b.